lucavallin/verto/README.md

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why First Issue exists.

-## What is different in this fork?
-The original project is unmaintained, but I find the website very useful and I would like to keep it alive.
-The original code has been entirely replaced by Next.js and Typescript and there are differences in how data in retrieve from GitHub and compiled.

 ## Adding a new project

 You're welcome to add a new project in First Issue, and we encourage all projects &mdash; old and new, big and small.